stacksmith/cl-with/README.md

 # WITH-

 WITH- is a Swiss-army-knife macro that attempts to make CL code more concise and regular - by:
-* *grouping all with- macros*,
+* grouping all with- macros,
-* *providing a uniform syntax* for creating and accessing instances of *structs, classes and CFFI objects*
+* providing a uniform syntax for creating and accessing instances of structs, classes and CFFI objects
 * Unifying the syntax for LET and MULTIPLE-VALUE-BIND inside the WITH- expression.

 ### WITH- aggregation